 “Criticism is something we can avoid easily by saying nothing, doing nothing, and being nothing.” – Aristotle

 I’ve avoided criticism most of my life and have gone extra lengths to be in the “approval” zone.
 For many years I played it safe, stayed under the radar, limited my exposure, and sought out relationships and scenarios I could control.
-All that is shifting as my desire to create and expand grows, and I realize I can’t please everyone.
+That is all shifting as my desire to create and expand grows, and I realize I can’t please everyone.
 My growing edge is to continue putting myself out there in spite of the familiar fear, “What will they think?”

 “Sandwich criticism between two layers of praise.” –Mary Kay Ash

-Before and after I re-read the email, I went through testimonials on my website and recent feedback from other women who attended the same event, whom had raving reviews.
+Before and after I re-read the email, I went through testimonials on my website and feedback from other women who attended the same retreat, whom had raving reviews.
 Their positive reviews shored up my strength and reminded me that I don’t suck at this, and I shouldn’t throw down my toys and quit because someone doesn’t like me or what I have to offer.

 “The dread of criticism is the death of genius.” –William Gilmore Simms